simplelocalize/simplelocalize-cli/README.md

 You can use `{lang}` placeholder to specify language or locale and `{ns}` placeholder to specify namespace, e.g.: `./src/translations/{lang}/{ns}.json`.

 Upload format is a format of the file(s) with translations.
-Supported formats: https://simplelocalize.io/docs/general/file-formats/
+[See available upload formats](https://simplelocalize.io/docs/general/file-formats/)

 #### Additional parameters:
 - `--replace` allows you to **replace** existing translations with new ones.
 - `--delete` allows you to **delete** translations that are not present in uploaded files.
 - `--dryRun` allows you to **check** what translation files will be uploaded without actually uploading them.
 - `--uploadOptions` allows you to pass [additional options](https://simplelocalize.io/docs/general/options/) to the upload command.
 Eg.: `--uploadOptions TRIM_LEADING_TRAILING_SPACES`.
-To pass multiple options, use comma as a separator: `--uploadOptions TRIM_LEADING_TRAILING_SPACES,TRIM_LEADING_TRAILING_SPACES`.
+To pass multiple options, use comma as a separator.

 Learn more about [upload translations command](https://simplelocalize.io/docs/cli/upload-translations/).